mandarini/slides-mot/slides.md

 </div>

 <!--
-Look at what you get!
-This isn't a toy - it's a full backend:

 A real Postgres database - with pgvector, PostGIS, and 50+ extensions available Real authentication - sign up, sign in, OAuth, magic links - it all works Mailpit - catches all emails locally so you can test password resets, magic links, confirmations Studio - a full visual dashboard to inspect your data, run SQL, manage users

-The anon key and service_role key work exactly like in production.
-Your client code doesn't change between local and production - just the URL.

 This is the same architecture used by companies running millions of requests.
 You're testing against production-grade infrastructure.
 -->